BernarBerdikul/BernarBerdikul/README.md

 ### Hi there.
 My name is Bernar
-## I’m currently working on Ylab company
+## I’m currently working on [BTS](https://www.erg.kz/en/enterprises/too-business-technology-services)

 **Software Engineer in back-end development focus with 4 years of experience in commercial development.**